onkolahmet/bH2r8oJM/README.md

 - `--dataset_id`: Dataset to use for fine-tuning
 - `--epochs`: Number of training epochs
 - `--batch_size`: Batch size for training
-- `--hf_login`: Whether to login to Hugging Face (set to False if not pushing to Hub)
+- `--user_name`: Hugging Face user name for pushing the model

 ## Usage